 Enlighten, Inspire, Empower…

-My core talk, The Inspired Life, has three intentions:
+My core talk and workshop, The Inspired Life, has three intentions:

-3) Tools.
+3) Empower.
 Participants will be given usable tools to overcome negative thoughts, beliefs, and emotions.
 St. Francis of Assisi stated: A single sunbeam is enough to drive away any Shadows.
-Benefit: Tools participants receive can be valuable and usable resources to overcome negative thinking and replace it with positive, powerful thinking.
+Benefit: Tools participants receive can be valuable and usable resources to overcome negative/limited thinking and replace it with positive, powerful thinking.

 African Proverb: “If there is no enemy within, the enemy outside can do you no harm.”

 Inspiration[in-spuh-ray-shun] Noun: A Divine influence directly and immediately exerted upon the mind or soul.

 This talk may be piggybacked by my workshop, Living the Inspired Life!
 This workshop is designed to bring forth the vibration of inspiration into daily life.
 In this workshop I’ll work directly with participants to co-create an inspiring affirmation for their life.
 An affirmation that is emotionalized is much more effective than mere words so we will be using the power of inspiration into the affirmation to make it effective at reaching the subconscious mind and beyond…Participants will also be given tools to create and sustain inspiration for themselves.
 I can also provide one on one support and coaching to individuals interested in guidance.

 Albert Einstein: “No problem can be solved at the same level of consciousness that created it.”